alexstrout/foxWSFix-UT2k4/foxWSFix Readme.txt

-foxWSFix v1.0
+foxWSFix v1.1
 Hor+ FOV widescreen support for Unreal Tournament 2004 By fox

-Thanks to Steam user Anonanon for suggesting this, as well as Azareal for creating the HUD Scaling Fix mutator: https://forums.epicgames.com/threads/971852-HUD-Scaling-Fix-%28RC3%29
+Thanks to Steam user Anonanon for suggesting this, as well as Azarael for creating the HUD Scaling Fix mutator: https://forums.epicgames.com/threads/971852-HUD-Scaling-Fix-%28RC3%29

 ==========
  Features